 The view on the gondola ride is also impressive, but I spent most of the ride fearing for my life.
 My husband was quick to point out that I’m perfectly fine with riding roller coasters, so a gondola ride should be a breeze.
 Since fear isn’t rational, that didn’t really make me feel any better.
 The only thing that did work was distracting myself by taking photos.

 We didn’t stay at the monument for very long.
 Partly because there wasn’t much to do up there, but mainly because we wanted to watch the final game of the World Cup.
 We explored the town for about a half hour, and then grabbed a table at Drosselhof.
-This is a traditional restaurant located along the famously-narrow Drosselgasse street.
+This traditional German restaurant is located along the famously-narrow Drosselgasse street.
 The decor is quaint, the food and wine are excellent, and the staff is very friendly.
 What more could you want?
 Well, I personally wanted Croatia to win the World Cup, but sadly that wasn’t to be.

-Our second day of cycling was full of a lot of stops.
-The first of which was a hike up to the Chapel of St. Roch.
+Our second day of cycling was full of a lot of stops; the first of which was a hike up to the Chapel of St. Roch.
 This church has been rebuilt several times, due to war and fire.
 I didn’t find it particularly remarkable, but I had also just pushed my bike (and belongings) up a rather steep incline to get there.
 Short of finding Jesus himself, I wasn’t likely to be impressed by much.
-At least cycling back down was fun, though my brakes got a lot of use.
+At least cycling back down was fun.

 Our next stop was the Rheinstein Castle.
 Mercifully, we left our bikes locked up at the bottom of the mountain this time.
 Hands down, this was the best castle we visited.
 There’s a small fee to enter, but I think it was worth every last Euro.
 Very little of the castle is off limits, there’s no security guards watching your every move, and (most importantly) it’s beautifully maintained.
 The current owners did an excellent job of restoring the castle.
 You can see just how much work was done in the rooms on the very top floor, as it was purposely left unrestored.

 After cycling a little ways further, we did our second hike of the day up to Castle Fürstenberg, a ruin of a castle built in 1219.
-It’s remarkable for the fact that no restoration work has been done, so much of the original medieval plaster and paint are still visible.
-This ruin is climb at your own risk; there are no employees there to help you, should you make a misstep and tumble back down the mountain.
+It’s remarkable for the fact that no restoration work was ever done, so much of the original medieval plaster and paint are still visible.
+This ruin is climb at your own risk; there are no employees there, should you make a misstep and tumble back down the mountain.
 Someone did install a ladder, but that’s the extent of the help you will receive.

 Well, that and this sign: